 Energy Security has been identified by the Western Cape Government as a key enabler that will not only support the productive sectors but the entire economy of the Western Cape.
 Without energy, the economy cannot function and growth will not be possible.
 The focus is on diversifying the Western Cape energy mix and developing an enabling environment for small-scale embedded generation as well as energy demand management through engaging with industries where uptake of alternative supply options are indicated, and continuing to work with industry on energy efficiency matters.
-To drive this energy security has been identified as one of the provincial Game Changers - a mechanism focused on advancing delivery and implementation in the short term to medium term on key areas.

 Load shedding has started again, and given the supply constraints being experienced by Eskom, it may continue for some time.

 Click here for some practical ideas that can help a home or small business to limit the impact, depending on budget availability, and become more energy resilient in the longer term.

 This checklist will help you prepare yourself and your home for load shedding.